SUNRUSE-Junk-Drawer/celluloid-stateful/docs/celluloid_scene_file_bin.md

 ## Scene

-- A uint16 specifying how many material data object there are.
+- A uint16 specifying how many material data objects there are.

 For each material data object:
 - A UTF-8, zero-terminated string specifying its name.